yasyf/python-defer/README.md

 Use `python-defer` to schedule code to be run at the end of a function, whether or not anything fails.
 Think of it like an automagic `finally` block that you can use inline anywhere.

+Check out the [blog post](https://musings.yasyf.com/bringing-gos-defer-to-python/) to learn how this was built.

 ## Install

 ```console